 '''

-definition upd::(\alpha \Rightarrow \beta) \Rightarrow \alpha \Rightarrow \beta \Rightarrow (\alpha \Rightarrow \beta) ("\(\ll\) := \\") where upd f x v \(\equiv \lambda\) z. if x=z then v else f z
+definition upd::(\alpha \Rightarrow \beta) \Rightarrow \alpha \Rightarrow \beta \Rightarrow (\alpha \Rightarrow \beta) ("( := )") where upd f x v \equiv \lambda z. if x=z then v else f z

 '''

-The pragma ("(| := )") for the Isabelle syntax engine introduces the notation f(x:=y) for upd f x y.
-Moreover, some elaborate preprocessing allows for recursive definitions, provided that a termination ordering can be established; such recursive definitions are thus internally reduced to definitional axioms.
+The pragma ("\( $\$ := \)") for the Isabelle syntax engine introduces the notation f(x:=y) for upd f x y.
+Moreover, some elaborate preprocessing allows for recursive definitions, provided that a termination ordering can be established.
+Such recursive definitions are thus internally reduced to definitional axioms.

 Type definitions.
-Types can be introduced in Isabelle/HOL by different ways.
-The most general way to safely introduce new types is the type definition using typedef construct.
-This allows one to introduce a type as a non-empty subset of an existing type.
+Types can be introduced in Isabelle/HOL in different ways.
+The most general way to safely introduce new types is using the typedef construct.
+This allows introducing a type as a non-empty subset of an existing type.
 More precisely, the new type is specified to be isomorphic to this non-empty subset.
 For instance: